Here are some of your Scottish recipes.

 My thanks to everyone who took the time to send these in.
 Scottish food is at its best when cooked with a little imagination.

-The personal, unique touch of the individual has given us so much versatility, and it shows in these great recipes, from tablet to haggis, and soup your granny used to make.
+The personal, unique touch of the individual has given us so much versatility, and it shows in these great recipes, perfected over the years, from tablet to haggis, and the wonderful soup your granny used to make.

 Thanks to Jean McAllister from Dalbeattie, Scotland for this recipe.